10 m Sprint Test

 - Mean score (seconds) = (#1 sprint time + #2 sprint time + #3 sprint time) ÷ total number of sprints (e.g. 3)

-When conducting the test there are several factors that need to be taken into consideration before you begin – some being:
+When conducting the test, there are several factors that need to be taken into consideration before you begin – some being:

 - Accuracy of the stopwatch – Though hand-held stopwatches have been proven to be reliable when measuring speed, they are not recommended when high degrees of precision are required (1, 2).
-If timing gates are not available, then it is imperative that the test administrators understand the inconsistencies of using a stopwatch for their results.
+If timing gates are not available, then it is imperative the test administrators understand the inconsistencies of using a stopwatch for their results.
 As a result, test administrators must pay great attention and attempt to communicate clearly in order to maximise the accuracy of the results.

-- Starting stance – As the starting position can impact performance (5), it is suggested that participants always adopt the same starting position.
+- Starting stance – As the starting position can impact performance (5), it is suggested participants always adopt the same starting position.
 The split stance (one leg forward, and one back) is most recommended.

 - Starting distance from first timing gate – As previously discussed, the distance between the start line and the first set of gates significantly affects sprint times.
 Therefore, it is essential to remain consistent with the set-up configuration.
-For the 5 m sprint test, we recommended a distance of 0.3 m.
+For the 5m Sprint Test, we recommended a distance of 0.3m.

 - Surface and Conditions – Before conducting the test, ensure the surface is non-slip and consistent (e.g. not affected by weather).
 Secondly, ensure the environment/ facility is also consistent and not affected by weather conditions.